What is a go-to-market strategy?

-A go-to-market strategy is an extensive plan designed to help launch a product or service.
-A GTM plan often includes marketing research, a full marketing and promotional strategy, and a strategy for sales.
+A go-to-market strategy is an extensive plan designed to help launch, position, price, and promote a product or service to a target audience.
+A go-to-market (GTM) plan often includes marketing research, a full marketing and promotional strategy, and a strategy for sales.

 Think of a go-to-market strategy (sometimes referred to as a GTM strategy) as the north star that guides your product launch.
 In the same way you wouldn’t set off on a trip without directions, you shouldn’t embark on a product or service launch without a GTM strategy that takes into consideration the competition your brand faces, the marketing and promotional strategy that will bolster the launch, and a sales plan that makes sure your message and product are distributed appropriately.

-A GTM strategy demonstrates that you’ve done the planning on the front half of a new product launch to ensure you have the best chance of success when you decide to execute your marketing strategy.
+A go-to-market (GTM) strategy demonstrates that you’ve done the planning on the front half of a new product launch to ensure you have the best chance of success when you decide to execute your marketing strategy.

 Specifically, a GTM strategy can help your brand understand its place in the larger industry you’re marketing within.
 Not only will a comprehensive GTM strategy take your competition into account, it will also look at research that helps your brand better understand its audience.